l0bc/AWS-Solutions/README.md

        * **Network +3** - Reserved Future Use
        * **Broadcast Address** is locked, eventhough it cannot be used in VPCs.
  * For every VPC there is a DHCP Option Set.
 [They cannot be changed after being configured].
+ ## VPC Routing & Internet Gateway
+ ### VPC Router
+ * Highly available.
+    * Works on every AZ that the VPC uses.
+ * Present on every VPC.
+    * It has an address on every subnet present (_network+1_ address).
+ * You can create a route table and associate it to a subnet.
+    * A subnet can only have 1 _route table_ associated.
+    * If the the subnet has no specific _route table_ the MAIN one will be used.
+       * The _MAIN route table_ can be associated with many subnets.
+ ### Internet Gateway (IGW)
+ **Region Resilient** attached to a VPC.
+ * 1 VPC can have 0 or 1 IGW.
+ * Can create IGW but not link it to any VPC, once it's related you cannot link it to another VPC.
+ * The IGW can connect the VPC to the _AWS Public Zone_ or to the _Internet_.
+ To create a public VPC:
+    1. Create IGW.
+    2. Atach IGW to VPC.
+    3. Create custom RT.
+    4. Associate RT to VPC.
+    5. Create default Routes onto IGW.
+    6. Configure Subnet to allocate IPv4 addresses (optionall IPv6) by default.
+ #### PD - BASTION HOST/JUMPBOX
+ Bastion Host = Jumpbox.
+It's an instance in a public subnet where incoming _MANAGEMENT_ connections arrive to have access to internal VPC Resources.
+As highlithed before thery're used to administer/manage private services/resources on an internal VPC.